Questions about committees

 A committee usually takes up around 3 hours a week.
-This includes 1 or 2 hours for a meeting, and maybe you get some tasks during the meeting which you need to fulfil during the week.
+This includes 1 or 2 hours for a meeting, and you will usually get some tasks during the meeting which you need to fulfil during the week.
 However, this time is only an estimation, depending on the date, size and complicity of the event, this time can vary.
-But don’t worry about not having enough time to join a committee, you are most of the times with 5 or 6 other members, so if you have a busy week, someone else can take over your task!
+But don’t worry about not having enough time to join a committee: luckily you are not alone, and people are usually understanding if you're busy every once in a while (everyone has exams!)

 Why would I join a committee?

-A committee will give you benefits in terms of skills you will learn or further develop.
-Think about organization, finances, communication and development of skills you might already have been learning during your previous studies.
-Besides that it looks great on your CV, and the skills you gain, you will also be a part of a big group of friends.
+A committee will give you benefits in terms of skills you will learn or further develop!
+Think about organization, finances, communication, teamwork, promotion and much more.
+Besides that it looks great on your CV, and the skills you will gain, you will also be a part of a big group of friends (from different years).
 You will spend time together during events and meetings, and you might host dinners and parties together!